jeffreycwitt/hn202/docs/black-death.md

 By 1250 both of these powers begin to fade.

 In their place, emerged the empire of Malmuks in the West and Mongols in the East.
 (See the Map on SHMA, p.
-25).
+257 and p.
+260).

 The rise of the Mongolian Empire is our concern here.